 How long has it been since you had a sweet, juicy strawberry, crunchy snow pea or tomato that ripened on the vine to peak flavor?
 Have you tried a Mexican sour gherkin or Armenian cucumber?

 Stop by a Tasting Station (from May to early October) to sample what’s growing in the Heartland Harvest Garden.
 With more than 2,000 food plants, you'll find something different with nearly every visit.

 Ever wished you could talk with one of Powell Gardens' star horticulturists or get some free hands-on coaching about edible gardening or cooking from the garden?
-In 2014, Barbara Fetchenhier will offer regular drop-in sessions in the Missouri Barn at 11 a.m. and 2 p.m. on most Saturdays, March 29 through October 4.
+In 2014, Barbara Fetchenhier will offer regular drop-in sessions in the Missouri Barn at 11 a.m. and 2 p.m. on most Saturdays through October 4.
 Learn more.

-Discover new ways to use fresh ingredients by attending our Garden Chef Series cooking demos on most Sundays from May to early October in the Missouri Barn.
+Discover new ways to use fresh ingredients by attending our Garden Chef Series cooking demos on most Sundays from mid-May to early October in the Missouri Barn.
 Demos are included with admission to the Gardens.
-We closed out the 2013 season with a demo by Beth Bader, co-author of The Cleaner Plate Club cookbook.
-Beth prepared a delicious pumpkin soup (see her recipe here).
-Details on the 2014 Garden Chef Series will be posted in April.
+Cody Hogan, Chef de Cuisine at Lidia's, will kick off the 2014 series with a demo on May 18.
+See the full schedule here.

 Join us on June 1 for A Perfect Pair: Wine & Cheese Tasting with Amigoni Urban Winery and Green Dirt Farm.
 Details and tickets will be available here in April.